ktaylor63/southeast/site/content/federal-register.md

     link: 'https://flic.kr/p/9U7j79'
     caption: 'A pair of roseate terns.
 Photo by Alcides Morales.'
     position: 'bottom left'
-updated: 'November 8th, 2016'
+updated: 'November 9th, 2016'
-tags: null
+tags:
+    - 'Federal Register'
 ---

 This page searches [The Federal Register - The Daily Journal of the United States Government](https://www.federalregister.gov) using their [official API](https://www.federalregister.gov/blog/learn/developers).
 The results are limited to documents published by the Southeast Region of the U.S. Fish &amp; Wildlife Service.
 Please check back periodically for updates, or [conduct your own search online](https://www.federalregister.gov/articles/search?).